The 4-month Ban on All Species of Grouper (Kawakawa) and Coral Trout (Donu)

-There is a total of 27 species of fish that fall under kawakawa (grouper) and donu (coral trout).
-The fishing, sale and export (and associated activities such as transport) of all 27 species are banned under the Public Notice.
+The fishing, sale and export (and associated activities such as transport) of all species of kawakawa (grouper) and donu (coral trout) are banned.
 The six most common kawakawa and donu typically caught are:

-For a full list of the 27 fish, please see the companion Kawakawa and Donu Fish Buyers Guide and poster developed for fishermen, sellers and exporters in Fiji.
+For a full list of the most common fish, please see the companion Kawakawa and Donu Fish Buyers Guide and poster developed for fishermen, sellers and exporters in Fiji.

 When Was the Ban Enacted?

-The Fiji Government announced in June 2017 its intention to impose a seasonal ban on the fishing, sale and export of kawakawa and donu at the United Nations Ocean Conference.
-The ban was officially enacted on June 6, 2018, through a Public Notice from the Ministry of Fisheries, after repeated public announcements in Fiji over the past year.
+The Fiji Government announced in June 2017 its intention to impose a seasonal ban on the harvest, sale, buying, possession or export of kawakawa and donu at the United Nations Oceans Conference.
+The ban was officially enacted on June 2018, through the Offshores Fisheries Management Regulation, after repeated public announcements in Fiji over the previous years.

 How Long is the Ban?

-The kawakawa and donu peak breading months are June through September, so the ban is designed to ensure these fish breed and restock our reefs.
-The ban officially started on 6 June, per the Public Notice, and will run through 30 September.
+The kawakawa and donu peak breading months are June through September.
+The ban covers that period of time each year, from June 1 to September, 30 and is designed to ensure these fish breed and restock our reefs.
 The ban is just a little longer than a traditional 100-night tabu placed on marine resources following the death of a chief in Fiji.

 Can I Still Catch Kawakawa And Donu For Food?

-No. The ban covers fishing, selling and exporting.
+No. The ban covers harvesting, selling, buying, possessing and exporting.
 The key target for the Ministry of Fisheries is the harvest and commercial sale of kawakawa and donu during the peak breeding months but the ban applies across all forms of fishing and the Ministry of Fisheries strongly encourages ALL fishermen to comply.